 Why Planning for Aging Matters

 The real cost of aging is not just financial.
 It’s also emotional.
 Watching a loved one struggle with dementia, falls, or loss of independence is incredibly difficult.
-But with planning, families
+But with planning, families can be better prepared.

 Here are steps I recommend as both a daughter and an aging life care professional: